OpenTranslationBible/open-bible/en-GB/44.Acts/md/acts-10.md

 ## Acts 10:10

-He became hungry and wanted something to eat, and while the meal was being prepared, he fell into a trance.
+He felt hungry and desired something to eat, and while the meal was being prepared, he fell into a trance.

 ## Acts 10:11

-He saw heaven opened and something like a large sheet being let down to earth by its four corners.
+He saw the heavens opened and something resembling a large sheet being lowered to earth by its four corners.

 ## Acts 10:12